stacks-network/docs/_develop/radiks-intro.md

 Many applications server data that users create to share publicly with others, Facebook, Twitter, and Instagram are examples of such applications.
 Decentralized applications that want to create comparable multi-user experiences must ensure that anything a user creates for public sharing is likewise still under control the creator in the user's Gaia storage.

 For example, if Twitter were a decentralized application where many different users creating their own tweets and those tweets are stored in each user's own Gaia storage.
 In such a situation, developer need a way to track of everyone's tweets, display tweets in user timelines, and perform searches across tweets.
 Radiks exists to support these kind of scenarios in that it allows applications to query across multiple user data, using complicated queries like text search, joins, and filters.

 Radiks allows applications to query data in a performant and flexible way.

-{% include question.html content="Can one Radiks server support multiple client applications or is a single server required for each application?"%}
+Each application that wishes to index and query in this way requires its own Radiks server.

 ## How Radiks works with application data